tlestang/oxber2021_python/_episodes/02-variables-types.md

 - "Every value has a type."
 - "Use the built-in function `type` to find the type of a value."
 - "Types control what operations can be done on values."
-- "Strings can be added and multiplied."
-- "Strings have a length (but numbers don't)."
 - "Must convert numbers to strings or vice versa when operating on them."
 - "Can mix integers and floats freely in operations."
 - "Variables only change value when something is assigned to them."